Do Dogs Ever Grow Out of Chewing Things?

 Do dogs ever grow out of chewing things?

 Interestingly, certain dogs are naturally inclined to chew more than others.
-Labs, retrievers, herding dogs, and working breeds often remain chewers throughout their lives.
+Labs, Retrievers, herding dogs, and working breeds often remain chewers throughout their lives.
 These dogs are energetic, smart, and need ways to channel their energy.

 Is chewing things ever a sign that something is wrong?